edmondthui/ecard/README.md

 * Live chat with websocket
 * Background sounds that get louder every time you draw to increase intensity
 * Multiplayer with websocket
+* Uses Faker to generate random names if username field is empty

 [Live Demo](https://zawazawa.herokuapp.com/)